 Boston is full of history and incredible for photography.
 From colonial houses to beautiful greenery Boston is full of places to photograph.
-When travelling I love to visit all of the “Instagrammable” spots.
+When traveling I love to visit all of the “Instagrammable” spots.
 Downtown Boston is a blast to explore since it has so much to see in such a small area.

 Here are the best places to photograph in Boston, Massachusetts: